rhodey/IPFS-boot-cloudflare/README.md

 pin_cloudflare_secret=abc123
 ```

-All docs about pin and publish continue to work the same except now your app is booted also from Cloudflare
+All docs about pin and publish continue to work the same except now your app is loaded also from Cloudflare

 IPFS-boot uses [verifiedFetch](https://github.com/ipfs/helia-verified-fetch) such that every file fetched is checked by hash against CID